OpenLiberty/tutorial-microprofile/README.md

 ### Assessing health of microservice

 1. Navigate into the following directory `microservice-gateway/src/main/java/application/rest/Gateway.java`
-2. We will use this file for listing all the seperate REST API calls we require from our back-end microservices.
+2. We will use this file for listing all the separate REST API calls we require from our back-end microservices.
 Firstly add all the required imports needed for this class specified below:
 ```
 package application.rest;